 Does hard seltzer contain actual vodka?

-MOST of the time, NO. Hard seltzer it is not necessarily vodka and seltzer water as the name connotes (and as the labels seem to suggest).
-Some brands using actual vodka may have a harder time at profitability due to unique tax laws that protect the “brewery” made model.
-The label says it all, but if it says water, alcohol and flavor, that alcohol could be made from anything that contained sugar at one time.
-Check the brand website to find out the details!
+Most of the time, no. While many brands like to market their hard seltzers as a substitute for Vodka & Soda, this isn’t the case.
+Brands using actual vodka may have a harder time maintaining profitability due to unique tax laws that protect the “brewery”-made model.
+The label says it all, but if it says water, alcohol and flavor, the alcohol could be made from just about anything.

-Should I drink hard seltzer instead of vodka and soda?
+Should I drink hard seltzer instead of vodka & soda?